turbot/steampipe-plugin-csv/docs/tables/{csv_filename}.md

   users;
 ```

-Each of these tables will have the same column structure as the CSV they were
-created from and all column values are returned as text data type.
+All column values are returned as text data type.

 ## Examples